grking/python-wayland/README.md

 A pure Python implementation of the Wayland protocol, from scratch, with no external run-time dependencies.
 The Wayland C client libraries are not required.

+> [!WARNING]
+> The development version is in the middle of significant redesign and refactor.
+See [CHANGELOG.md](CHANGELOG.md) for details.

 ## Features

 * Includes support for all standard Wayland protocols and extensions from Hyprland and wlroots.